Updated March 20, 2023

 - Gains the software team’s confidence before releasing the software application in the market.

-- It gives a better insight in the reliability of the software application.
+- It gives a better insight into the reliability of the software application.

 - One of the biggest advantages of Alpha testing from releasing the software from the market point of view is that it helps in the early release of software if everything has resulted well in this testing.

-- Its helps in improving the quality of software by each feedback.
+- It helps in improving the quality of software with each feedback.

 Disadvantages of Alpha Testing

-Though Alpha testing is very important before releasing the software application to the end-users.
-But there are some of the disadvantages of Alpha testing that needs to be kept in mind by both the developers and testers before performing it like:
+Though the testing is very important before releasing the software application to the end-users.
+But there are some of the disadvantages that need to be kept in mind by both the developers and testers before performing it like:

 - The alpha testing environment is a replica of the production environment but still, some unnecessary defects arise because of some environmental issues which are unreal in the production environment.